 As far as heart wrenching stories go, this surely has to be one.

-Boeing, despite posting record profits, is arm-twisting its home state of Seattle into giving away massive tax breaks; an incredible figure of $8.7 Billion, amounting to 10% of its entire company value.
+Boeing, despite record profits, is arm-twisting its hometown into giving away massive tax breaks; an incredible figure of $8.7 Billion, amounting to 10% of its entire company value.
 Having obtained that, it is now forcing its machinist union to accept deep wage cuts.

 To quote the article “The machinists didn’t ask for hefty pay raises or new benefits… They just wanted to preserve what they had.”